dpalou/moodle-mod_gamoteca/README.md

 # Gamoteca - Moodle / Totara (LMS) integration #

-This plugin allows course creatorsadmin users to addcreate a new activity within a course which provides a progress-trackable link to a learning experience (game) on the Gamoteca website / mobile application.
+This plugin allows course creators to add a new Gamoteca activity within a course which provides a progress-trackable link to a learning experience (game) on the Gamoteca website / mobile app.

 It will also includes a web service which will be allowed accesssed to Gamoteca to send user data i.e. game progress ( Not-started/In-Progress/Completed ), Score, time spent, etc. back to the LMS.

 The link to the Gamoteca game will include the following data: Module ID User ID Site Code (to identify the Moodle site that the link is coming from)

 Read more about how the integration works for Creators: https://intercom.help/gamoteca/en/articles/4770544-gamoteca-s-lms-integration

+Note: The Gamoteca plugin requires a Pro or Enterprise license for integration with Moodle /  Totara.

+## User Details Key ##
+Once the plugin is installed, a plugin-level setting key in Moodle / Totara is used to encrypt user details passed between the LMS and Gamoteca, and ensures the user and course information are synced up between the two platforms.
+The setting is available on Moodle / Totara under (Site Administration / Plugins / Gamoteca).

+The encryption key to be entered above is available for Gamoteca team administrators under (Manage Teams / Integrations).

 ## Webservice ##